Plsr/website-next/posts/2023-05-04-macos-large-files.md

 layout: post
 title: Finding large folders in macOS
 date: '2023-05-04T21:18:26.271Z'
-excerpt: Finding large folder in macOS.
-There's a cool way and a not so cool way.
+excerpt: There's a cool way and a not so cool way.
 This is the cool way.
 tags: cli
 ---